Gonzaga, Cagayan: Demographics

-In the 2020 census, the population of Gonzaga, Cagayan, was 41,680 people, with a density of sigfig 41,680/567.43.
+According to the 2024 census, Gonzaga had a population of 41,994, with a population density of 74 inhabitants per square kilometer (190 per square mile).

 Economy

-Gonzaga is primarily an agricultural municipality, with more than half of the workforce employed primarily as either farmers or fishers.
-Approximately 5500 ha of agricultural land are currently under production, the majority of which are dedicated to rice farming.
+Gonzaga is primarily an agricultural municipality, with more than half of its workforce employed as farmers or fishers.
+Approximately 5,500 hectares (14,000 acres) of agricultural land are currently under production, most of which is devoted to rice farming.

 Government

 Local government

 Gonzaga is part of the first legislative district of the province of Cagayan.
 It is governed by a mayor, designated as its local chief executive, and by a municipal council as its legislative body in accordance with the Local Government Code.
 The mayor, vice mayor and councillors are directly elected by constituents in polls held every three years.